 No condition is automatically disqualifying; each determination is made on a case-by-case basis.

-Both the results of your pre-employment medical examination and your mental health screening (if required), will be reviewed to determine your medical qualification for the position.
+The results of your pre-employment medical examination and your mental health screening (if required) will be reviewed to determine your medical qualification for the position.
 If no medical issues arise from your pre-employment examination and/or your mental health screening, you can expect to complete the medical qualification process in about 60 days.
-Once you complete the medical qualification process, you will receive confirmation by email.
-If you haven’t done so already, you can also monitor your application status by downloading the CBP Jobs app.
+If issues of concern are identified, further information will be recommended, and you will be notified via email.
+Obtaining further documentation or medical evaluations from your provider will be at your own expense.

-No. The Psychologist will not discuss the results of your case, but will forward the results to the CBP Hiring Center.
-If you are found medically disqualified based on the results of your pre-employment mental health screening, you will be notified of the decision by email.
+No. The psychologist will not discuss the results of your case but will forward the results to the CBP Hiring Center.
+If further follow up is recommended, you will be notified via email.

 If you have questions regarding your mental health screening, please contact the CBP Hiring Center’s Medical Qualification team by e-mail at email@example.com.
 Please do not contact Comprehensive Health Services or the psychologist that conducted your mental health screening as they are unable to assist you or provide you any further information.